AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/skills-levels.md

    In this example, there are two individual learners and three learners in a user group.

    ![](assets/learners-assignedtoaskill.png)
+   *Number of learners assigned to a skill*

 ## Assign the skill to a course {#assignskilltocourse}

 Once you create the skill, an author can create a course, and assign the skill to the course.

 ![](assets/assign-skill-to-acourse.png)
+*Assign skills to a course*

 After the author publishes the course, on the **Skill** page, you can see the count of the courses associated with a skill level, which is incremented when you assign the skill to a new course.

 ![](assets/skill-assigned-tothecourse.png)
+*Number of the courses associated with a skill level*

 ## Assign a job aid to the skill {#assignajobaidtotheskill}